Introduction: Infrared Lamp

 2. The capacitor is discharging slowly.

 3. The 6 V light bulb will receive the 300 mA current that it needs to turn ON to full brightness.
-The light bulb turns OFF after 90 seconds, not 30 seconds shown in the video.
+The light bulb turns OFF after 90 seconds, not the 30 seconds that is shown in the video.
 This is because of the discrepancy between simulation models and practical transistor current gains.

 Step 3: Make the Circuit